ov-4/ov4client/README.md

 ### Installation
 - Install Minecraft 1.20.1 with Fabric and Meteor Client.
 To install Fabric, follow the [guide](https://fabricmc.net/).
 To install Meteor Client, follow the [guide](https://meteorclient.com/faq/installation) on the wiki.
-- Download the lasted released and move the mod to ./minecraft/mods.
+- Download the latest released and move the mod to ./minecraft/mods.
 - Run the game and enjoy it.

 ## Contributions
 We will review and help with all reasonable pull requests as long as the guidelines below are met.

-- The license header must be applied to all java source code files.
+- The license header must be applied to all Java source code files.
 - IDE or system-related files should be added to the `.gitignore`, never committed in pull requests.
 - In general, check existing code to make sure your code matches relatively close to the code already in the project.
 - Favour readability over compactness.